nixworks/public/news/2010/04/20/index.md

 ##### Reynaldo Bignone
 ### [82-year-old General Reynaldo Bignone, former military ruler of Argentina, is imprisoned for 25 years for abductions and tortures committed between 1978 and 1979. ](/news/2010/04/20/82-year-old-general-reynaldo-bignone-former-military-ruler-of-argentina-is-imprisoned-for-25-years-for-abductions-and-tortures-committed-b.md)
-_Context: Reynaldo Bignone, Argentina_
+_Context: Argentina, Reynaldo Bignone_

 ##### New York City
 ### [A New York businessman, Abdul Tawala Ibn Ali Alishtari is sentenced to 10 years in prison for funneling money to a terrorism training camp in Afghanistan. ](/news/2010/04/20/a-new-york-businessman-abdul-tawala-ibn-ali-alishtari-is-sentenced-to-10-years-in-prison-for-funneling-money-to-a-terrorism-training-camp-i.md)
-_Context: Afghan, terrorism training camp, New York City, Abdul Tawala Ibn Ali Alishtari_
+_Context: Afghan, Abdul Tawala Ibn Ali Alishtari, New York City, terrorism training camp_

 ##### Cairo
 ### [Dozens of people gather in central Cairo in a rare protest against the use of force on pro-democracy demonstrations which "pose a threat to the national security". ](/news/2010/04/20/dozens-of-people-gather-in-central-cairo-in-a-rare-protest-against-the-use-of-force-on-pro-democracy-demonstrations-which-pose-a-threat-to.md)